AkmElias/LogIQ/readme.txt

 = How does the editor integration work? =

 When you click a file link in a log entry, LogIQ detects your installed editors and constructs the appropriate URL to open the file.
 For supported editors, it will open directly to the specific line number mentioned in the log.

+= How does LogIQ handle complex data types? =

+LogIQ automatically detects and formats complex data types like JSON and arrays.
+When these data types are logged, they are displayed with proper indentation, syntax highlighting, and collapsible sections for better readability.
+This makes it easier to debug and understand complex data structures in your logs.

 == Screenshots ==